gretel/dynamo-autoscale/README.md

 #### Note on Patches/Pull Requests

  * Fork the project.
- * Make your feature addition or bug fix.
+ * Have a branch for your feature.
+ * Implement feaure.
- * Add tests for it.
+ * Add tests.
 This is important so we don't break it in a future version unintentionally.
- * Commit, do not modify the rakefile, version, or history.  (if you want to have your own version, that is fine but bump version in a commit by itself so it can be ignored when we pull)
+ * Commit and push.
- * Send a pull request.
-Bonus points for topic branches.
+ * Send a pull request ('feature-branch'/master).
+ * Thank you!

 ### Copyright

 Copyright (c) 2013 InvisibleHand Software Ltd.

 Copyright (c) 2014 Tom Hensel IT Services

 See [LICENSE](https://github.com/gretel/dynamo-autoscale-fork/blob/master/LICENSE) for details.